As an energy-restorative, Dr Tibbles’ Vi-Cocoa was the Lucozade of its era. It was one of the highest-selling cocoa-based drinks in Britain.

 Coats Viyella, the largest textiles company in Britain, acquired Corah for around £25 million in cash in 1994.

-John Barras merged with W H Allison of North Shields, J J & W H Allison of Sunderland, Swinburne of Gateshead and Carr Brothers & Carr of North Shields to form Newcastle Breweries in 1890.
+John Barras & Co merged with four local brewers in 1890: W H Allison of North Shields, J J & W H Allison of Sunderland, Swinburne of Gateshead and Carr Brothers & Carr of North Shields to form Newcastle Breweries.

-The Tyne Brewery was one of the largest and best equipped in the North of England.
-Brewing was centralised there and production was expanded from 900 to 1,800 barrels a week.
+The Tyne Brewery was regarded as one of the largest and best equipped breweries in the North of England, and all production was centralised there.
+Output was doubled from 900 to 1,800 barrels a week.

-The blue star label had been introduced by February 1929.
+The blue star logo was introduced in 1928.
 Each point on the star represented one of the five breweries that combined to form Newcastle Breweries.